NullOpsDevs/NullOps/NullOps/Docs/Design/ARCHITECTURE.md

 - **Packaging**: Plugins are packaged as NuGet packages
 - **Storage**: Plugins are stored in an internal repository or NuGet repository
 - **Configuration**: Admins configure available plugins through the UI
-- **Distribution**: When plugin list changes, control plane notifies all agents
+- **Distribution**: When plugin list changes, control plane notifies all agents via WebSocket
 - **Loading**: Agents download and load plugins from the configured repository
 - **Discovery**: Agents use the plugin system to discover and execute components during pipeline execution
+- **Versioning**: Control plane and agents provide abstract, versioned API for plugins
+- **Plugin Updates**: Updating a plugin version does not affect running deployments
+- **Safety**: Agents run plugins in isolated try/catch blocks to prevent agent crashes from plugin bugs
+- **Failed Downloads**: If plugin download from NuGet fails, plugin won't be loaded and components using it will fail

+### Pipeline Versioning
+- **Version on Save**: Each time a pipeline is modified and saved, a new version is created
+- **Running Deployments**: Currently running/active deployments use the specific pipeline version they were created with
+- **Immutable Versions**: Historical pipeline versions cannot be modified
+- **Admin Modifications**: Admins can modify pipelines while deployments are running without affecting those deployments
+- **New Deployments**: New deployments always use the latest pipeline version

 ### Execution Flow
 - Pipelines are executed by agents on deployment nodes
+- Control plane sends pipeline definition (specific version) to agent via WebSocket
-- Control plane queries agents for pipeline execution status
+- Control plane monitors pipeline execution status in real-time
 - Pipeline executes components sequentially in defined order
 - If any component fails, the entire pipeline fails
 - Failed deployments trigger automatic rollback by the agent
-- Users can retry failed deployments through the UI
+- Users can retry failed deployments through the UI (uses latest pipeline version)

 ### Failure Handling
 - Component failure = pipeline failure
 - Rollback removes all resources created during the failed deployment attempt
 - Agents ensure cleanup of partial deployments
 - Error details are displayed to all users (admins and regular users see the same errors)
+- **External Service Failures**: If container registry is unreachable or external service fails during pipeline execution, deployment fails
+- **No External Databases**: External database dependencies are not supported in pipelines (or will cause pipeline failure)

 ## Secrets and Configuration Management